Adroiti/docs-for-code-review-tools/RuboCop/Style-MultilineTernaryOperator.md

-Pattern: Multiline ternary operator
+Pattern: Multi-line ternary operator

 Issue: -

 ## Description

-This cop checks for multi-line ternary op expressions.
+This cop checks for multi-line ternary operator expressions.
+Use `if`/`unless` instead.

 ## Further Reading